-- Day 1 Run the Graphic Inference Assignment to prepare students for learning. - Day 2 Run the Mysteries Most Foul lesson. - Day 3 Provide time for the sustained reading of Act I. - Day 4 Run a Circular Discussion of the Act I Discussion Questions. - Provide time for the sustained reading of Act II. - Day 5 Provide more time for the sustained reading of Act II. - Host a brief discussion related to the unsure words they have collected. - Day 6 Run a selected Act II lesson. - Day 7 Provide time for students to work on their Act II assignment. - Day 8 Honour student work by allowing them to share their Act II assignments. - Host a brief discussion based on selected Act II Discussion Questions. - Day 9 Provide time for the sustained reading of Act III.
-Host a brief discussion related to the unsure words they have collected. - Day 10 Run a selected Act III lesson. - Day 11 Provide time for students to work on their Act III assignment. - Inform students they must independently read Act IV by Day 13. - Day 12 Honour student work by allowing them to share their Act III assignments.
-Host a brief discussion based on Text-to-World connections with the characters. - Day 13 Run the In School with You lesson. - Day 14 Offer students time to work on their In School with You assignment. - $Day \, 15 \,$ Provide sustained reading time for Act V - Day 16 Provide students with more sustained reading so they can to complete their text. - Inform students that they must complete the text as homework. - Day 17 Run a Circular Discussion based on key Discussion Questions. - Day 18 Run a selected Act V lesson. - Provide opportunities for students to study for the Final Test. - Day 19 Run the Final Test. - Introduce the Project Based Culminating Task or the Final Essay.
+- Day 1 Run the Graphic Inference Assignment to prepare students for learning. - Day 2 Run the Mysteries Most Foul lesson. - Day 3 Provide time for the sustained reading of Act I. - Day 4 Run a Circular Discussion of the Act I Discussion Questions. - Provide time for the sustained reading of Act II. - Day 5 Provide more time for the sustained reading of Act II. - Host a brief discussion related to the unsure words they have collected. - Day 6 Run a selected Act II lesson. - Day 7 Provide time for students to work on their Act II assignment. - Day 8 Honour student work by allowing them to share their Act II assignments. - Host a brief discussion based on selected Act II Discussion Questions. - Day 9 Provide time for the sustained reading of Act III. - Host a brief discussion related to the unsure words they have collected. - Day 10 Run a selected Act III lesson. - Day 11 Provide time for students to work on their Act III assignment. - Inform students they must independently read Act IV by Day 13. - Day 12 Honour student work by allowing them to share their Act III assignments. - Host a brief discussion based on Text-to-World connections with the characters. - Day 13 Run the In School with You lesson. - Day 14 Offer students time to work on their In School with You assignment. - Day 15 Provide sustained reading time for Act V - Day 16 Provide students with more sustained reading so they can to complete their text. - Inform students that they must complete the text as homework. - Day 17 Run a Circular Discussion based on key Discussion Questions. - Day 18 Run a selected Act V lesson. - Provide opportunities for students to study for the Final Test. - Dav 19 Run the Final Test. - Introduce the Project Based Culminating Task or the Final Essay. - Day 20 25 - Work on / Present the Project Based Culminating Task or the Final Essay.